akabhowmick/jet-quiz-app/README.md

 5. Submit a pull request.

 ## Future Updates:
-1. Responsive on Tablet and Mobile Devices.
-2. Special Features for certain accomplishments.
+1. Special Features for certain accomplishments.
+2. Add features saying you made successful changes
+3. For answers accept options
+4. Fix the link info for the api
+5. Allow for user States: loading, auth, unauthenticated